aarongilbert9/ClimateWins-Prediction-/README.md

 Transfer Learning for Rare Weather Events: Apply pre-trained models on new data to detect and analyze rare weather patterns, such as extreme heatwaves.

 Ensemble Learning for Enhanced Predictions: Combine CNN, RNN, and Random Forest outputs to form an ensemble model for more accurate weather predictions.

+### Results & Conclusions
+Machine learning models like CNNs are effective for image-based weather classification, with promising accuracy levels.

+Random Forest and other ensemble methods provide robust results for structured data.

+Deep learning approaches like RNNs are valuable for time-series predictions, especially for long-term trends.